How to Choose the Best Blogging Platform in 2023 (Free Guide)

 - Being an open-source platform, it is a prime target of hackers.

-- Several themes require a lot of coding that could impact the speed of the website.
+- Several themes require a lot of coding that could impact the website’s speed.

-- Customization of WordPress website could get expensive.
+- Customization of WordPress websites could get expensive.

 To get started, I recommend you install WordPress through Bluehost web hosting.